tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 its supported formats.
 Internally, a dataset is also called a "table".

 Earlier, I discussed filtered views.
 "Filtered views" are queries on a dataset/table.
-The queries are written in the
-[SODA filter query language](http://dev.socrata.com/deprecated/querying-datasets).
+The queries are represented internally in the [SODA filter query language](http://dev.socrata.com/deprecated/querying-datasets).
 Similarly, "charts" and "maps" are also queries on a dataset/table.
 The difference between filtered views, charts and maps is quite subtle.